 INFO Created: /app/source/_posts/My-first-post-title.md

-Let’s add some content to our first page.
-Copy content below to the “My-first-post-title.md” file.
+Let’s add some content to our first post.
+Copy and paste the following content into the “My-first-post-title.md” file:

-It will generate your website and serve generated files locally.
-So you can check how your website will look.
-If no errors, you will see this output:
+This command will generate your website and serve the generated files locally.
+You can then open your preferred browser and navigate to the provided URL (http://localhost:4000) to see how your website and post appear.
+If no errors occur, you will see the following output:

 INFO Hexo is running at http://localhost:4000 .
 Press Ctrl+C to stop.

-At first, create a new repository on the GitLab website.
-Then run the command below in the project folder to initialize Git repository locally.
+Let’s create a new repository (blank project) on the GitLab website.
+Once you have created the repository, navigate to your project folder and initialize a Git repository locally using the following command:

 git remote add origin <your_repository_link>

-Hexo is a static website generator.
-It doesn’t store generated HTML files in the Git repository.
-That’s why we need to re-generate files on every website update.
+Since Hexo is a static website generator, it doesn’t store the generated HTML files directly in the Git repository.
+Consequently, we need to ensure that the files are regenerated each time there is an update to the website.

 image- here we specify Docker image.

-node:14is the official Node JS Docker image with NodeJS version 14
+node:18is the official Node JS Docker image with NodeJS version 18

 cache:path:- contains a folder to cache between jobs